Explore China and earn money. Provide child care to a screened host family.

 Why Is There A Placement Fee?
 It’s like I’m paying to get a job.

-Over the years we have met au pairs who have had horrible experiences when they thought they were going into a fantastic overseas au pair job only to find out the family where they were living was not screened, families dismissed au pairs routinely without paying them, and there was no one to turn to for help and support.
+You can find free au pair positions on the Internet.
+Over the years we have met au pairs who did that and had horrible experiences when they thought they were going into a fantastic overseas au pair job only to find out the family where they were living was not screened, families dismissed au pairs routinely without paying them, and there was no one to turn to for help and support.
 No one to look out for them.
 And because they were on their own, they were lonely.
+Read about them here.

-At GeoVisions, we have pre-screened the families and the position and in some cases, we have placed au pairs with that family before.
+At GeoVisions, the families are screened and in some cases, we have placed au pairs with that family before.
 We make sure you’re being paid the highest stipend possible.
 We provide a person in-country to help you and to be there for you.
-You will meet other au pairs just like you and we provide social activities with other au pairs.
+You can meet other au pairs just like you and attend social activities with other au pairs.
 In fact, if your placement doesn’t work out, we will move you to another family (based on circumstances).

 Can I choose my location?

 You cannot choose your location in China.
 We recommend focusing on family interviews and choosing your location based on the host family that you really “connect with.”
 Let the family connection guide your decision on where you will live.

 What if I don’t like my placement when I arrive or I have host family issues?
 Can I move?

 Before you depart, we connect you via email, phone and Skype with your new host family.
 You’ll have all the details you want before you ever leave home.
 GeoVisions spends a great deal of time on match-making.
 It is the only way the program will be successful.
 There needs to be a “connection” between you and your host family.
 You will Skype, call or email your family before you pay the balance of your program fees.
 It’s the only way everyone will be happy.